 Depending on the technological infrastructure and the nature of the source system (relational database, COBOL file, spreadsheet, web site etc.) as well as the volume of the data that has to be processed, different policies can be adopted for the extraction step, which usually is also called "change data capture".
 The most naïve possibility involves extracting the whole source and processing it as if the original first loading of the warehouse was conducted.
 A better possibility involves the extraction of a snapshot of data, which is subsequently compared to the previous snapshot of data (either at the source, or the DSA side) and insertions, deletions and updates are detected.
 In this case, there is no need to further process the data that remain the same.
-The work presented in [6] is particularly relevant in this context.
+The work presented in [5] is particularly relevant in this context.
 Another possibility, involves the usage of triggers in the source that are activated whenever a modification takes place in the source database.
 Obviously, this can be done only if the source database is a relational system; most importantly though, both the interference with the source system and the runtime overhead incurred are rather deterring factors with respect to this option.
 An interesting possibility, though, involves the "log sniffing", i.e., the appropriate parsing of the log file of the source.
 In this case, all modifications of committed transactions are detected and they can be "replayed" at the warehouse side.
 A final point in the extraction step involves the necessity of encrypting and compressing the data that are transferred from the source to the warehouse, for security and network performance reasons, respectively.

 Transformation.
 Depending on the application and the tool used, ETL processes may contain a plethora of transformations.
-In general, the transformation and cleaning tasks deal with classes of conflicts and problems that can be distinguished in two levels [8]: the schema and the instance level.
-We apply a broader classification of the problems that includes value-level problems, too.
+In general, the transformation and cleaning tasks deal with classes of conflicts and problems that can be distinguished in two levels [7]: the schema and the instance level.
+In this article, a broader classification of the problems is presented that includes value-level problems, too.

 - •Schema-level problems.
 The main problems with respect to the schema level are (a) naming conflicts, where the same name is used for different objects (homonyms) or different names are used for the same object (synonyms) and (b) structural conflicts, where one must deal with different representations of the same object in different sources, or converting data types between sources and the warehouse. - Record-level problems.
 The most typical problems at the record level concern duplicated or contradicting records.
-Furthermore, consistency problems concerning the granularity or timeliness of data occur, since the designer is faced with the problem of integrating data sets with different aggregation levels (e.g., sales per day vs. sales per year) or reference to different points in time (e.g., current sales as of yesterday for a certain source vs. as of last month for another source).
+Furthermore, consistency problems concerning the granularity or timeliness of data occur, since the designer is faced with the problem of integrating data sets with different aggregation levels (e.g., sales per day vs. sales per year) or reference to different points in time (e.g., current sales as of yesterday for a certain source vs. as of last month for another source). - Value-level problems.
+Finally, numerous low-level technical problems may be met in different ETL scenarios.
+To mention a few, there may exist problems in applying format masks, like for example, different value representations (e.g., for sex: 'Male', 'M', '1'), or different interpretation of the values (e.g., date formats: